SINDI: An Efficient Index for Sparse Vector Approximate Maximum Inner Product Search: Introduction

 \begin{example} \textbf{Precise lexical matching.} In the retriever stage of RAG, queries and documents are compared to select top-$k$ candidates.
 Dense vectors capture semantic similarity, while sparse vectors support exact term matching.
-For example, ``I love black cats'' is tokenized into ``i'', ``love'', ``black'', and ``cats'', with ``cats'' assigned the highest weight (0.8).
-A query containing ``cats'' will precisely match documents where this token has a high weight. \textbf{Challenges in inner-product computation.} Dense vectors are stored contiguously, enabling parallel dot-product over consecutive dimensions via SIMD.
-Sparse vectors typically have very high dimensionality but store only their non-zero entries in a compact format, which leads to two bottlenecks: (1) \emph{ID lookup overhead}: Matching common non-zero dimensions requires traversing all non-zero entries.
-Even if only one dimension (e.g., 9999) matches, all entries must be scanned.
-(2) \emph{No SIMD acceleration}: Their storage is not dimension-aligned, preventing parallel SIMD processing. \end{example}
+For example, ``I love black cats'' is tokenized into ``i'', ``love'', ``black'', and ``cats'', with ``cats'' receiving the highest weight (0.8).
+Queries containing ``cats'' precisely match documents where this token scores high. \textbf{Challenges in inner-product computation.} Dense vectors are stored contiguously, enabling parallel SIMD dot-products.
+Sparse vectors have high dimensionality but compactly store only non-zero entries, causing two bottlenecks: (1) \emph{ID lookup overhead}: Matching shared non-zero dimensions requires traversing all entries.
+Even if only one dimension matches, all must be scanned.
+(2) \emph{No SIMD acceleration}: Unaligned storage prevents parallel SIMD processing. \end{example}

 The similarity retrieval problem for sparse vectors is formally known as the Maximum Inner Product Search (MIPS)~\cite{ip-1, ip-2, ip-3, ip-4, ip-5}, which aims to identify the top-$k$ vectors in a dataset that have the largest inner product value with a given query vector.
 However, due to the curse of dimensionality~\cite{indyk1998approximate}, performing exact MIPS in high-dimensional spaces is computationally prohibitive.
 To mitigate this issue, we focus on Approximate Maximum Inner Product Search (AMIPS)~\cite{ip-3, ip-6, ip-7}, which trades a small amount of recall for significantly improved search efficiency.